xichensf/magical/README.md

-# PBMC single cell multiomics data used in the paper
+# PBMC single cell multiomics data generated in the paper

 We provide download links for datasets generated in the paper "***Mapping disease regulatory circuits at cell-type resolution from single-cell multiomics data***".
 The sample-paired PBMC scRNA-seq and scATAC-seq data of *S. aureus* infected subjects and uninfected controls were respectively processed using Seurat and ArchR.
 The PBMC scATAC-seq data of mild COVID-19 subjects and uninfected controls were processed using ArchR.